Quantum theory of electrically levitated nanoparticle-ion systems: Motional dynamics and sympathetic cooling: Dynamics of a charged particle in a dual-frequency trap

 To derive the free quantum motional Hamiltonians of the ion and the nanoparticle, we first need to solve their classical dynamics \cite{Leibfried_2003}.
-We thus consider a single particle with charge $Q$ and mass $M$ in the two-tone Paul trap described above.
-For the sake of generality, in this section we assume a generic configuration of the trap in which there is a static as well as a time-dependent potential along each axis.
+We thus consider a single particle with charge $Q$ and mass $M$ in the two-tone linear Paul trap described above.
 The total electric potential experienced by a charged particle at position $\mathbf{R}$ near the center of the trap is given by \cite{Leibfried_2003,Berkeland_1998}

-where $U_{0j}$, $U_{sj}$, and $U_{fj}$ are the amplitudes of the static, slow-oscillating, and fast-oscillating voltages applied to the electrode at axis $j (=x,y,z)$.
+where $U_{0z}$ is the amplitude of the DC voltage applied to the endcaps, $U_{s}$ and $U_{f}$ are the amplitudes of the slow-oscillating and fast-oscillating voltages applied to the axial electrodes, and $U_{0xy}$ represents an offset voltage applied also to the axial electrodes.
 The slow and fast voltages oscillate at frequencies $\omega_s$ and $\omega_f$ respectively.
-The geometry of the trap is encoded in the parameters $d_j$, namely the distance between the electrodes at axis $j$ and the trap center, and the geometric factor $\alpha_j$ that accounts for deviations from a perfect quadrupole trap (for which $\alpha_j=1$).
-The trap parameters fulfill the constraint
+The geometry of the trap is encoded in the parameters $d_{r}$ and $d_{z}$, namely, the distances between the trap center and and the axial and endcap electrodes, respectively, and the geometric factors $\alpha_{\rm AC}$ and $\alpha_{\rm DC}$, which account for deviations from a perfect quadrupole trap (for which $\alpha_{\rm AC}=\alpha_{\rm DC}=1$).